CentaurusInfra/alnair/alnair-cpu-offload/README.md

   a. gpudirect API from the paper (1)
   b. gpm AP from the paper (2)
 4. CPU-Offload package
+  a. a lib to contain supporting functions.
-  a. a working example to support gpudirect in cuda
+  b. working example to support gpudirect in cuda
-  b. a working example to do AI training in Cuda completely with SSD
+  c. a working example to do AI training in Cuda completely with SSD
-  c. a working example to benchmark the performance
+  d. a working example to benchmark the performance